konfuzio-ai/konfuzio-sdk/docs/web/Normalization_doc_v0.2.md

 ### 2. Percentage Numbers

 Konfuzio also handles percentage numbers of different formats and brings them into a machine-readable one.
-Percentage expressions will not be displayed in the classic percentage format with the percentage sign %.
-The decimal number format without the percentage sign will be used, but with a dot as a decimal separator and 4 decimal places.
+Percentage expressions are not displayed in the classic percentage format with the percentage sign %.
+The decimal number format without the percentage sign is used, but with a dot as a decimal separator and 4 decimal places.

 **To give you specific examples with the outputs down below in the table::**
 1) Digits that are separated by commas with two decimal places will be easily converted into a uniform format, either with or without the percentage sign in its original format.